Skip to main content

 Then, download a new CSV from the app.
 A column for that new tag will appear on the spreadsheet and you can add prices to it.

-It’s important to not manually add new columns or product rows to a CSV.
-If you make new tags or products, download a new CSV and it will contain those entries automatically.
+Tip: It’s important to not manually add new columns or product rows to a CSV.
+If you make new tags or products, download a fresh CSV and it will contain those entries automatically.

 Here is an example of the format of columns Shopify provides when you download a CSV, and the correct order you should maintain when you go to upload the file after editing it: